Source code for dagger.mod._module

 except (TypeError, ValueError) as e:

-msg = f"Failed to serialize result: {e}"
+msg = f"Failed to serialize final result as JSON: {e}"

-raise InternalError(msg) from e
+raise InvalidResultError(msg) from e

 if logger.isEnabledFor(logging.DEBUG):